key4hep/k4Clue/readme.md

 ./run gaudirun.py ../gaudi_opts/clue_gaudi_wrapper.py
 ```

+CLUE parameters and input/output file name are contained in `clue_gaudi_wrapper.py`.
-The input files are `data/input/*.root` with data in the EDM4HEP format
+The input files must contain data in the EDM4HEP format
 * `ECALBarrel` and `ECALEndcap` CalorimeterHit collections are required
-CLUE parameters and input/output file name are contained in `clue_gaudi_wrapper.py`.

-The output file contains ClueClusters (currently also transformed as CaloHits).
+The output file contains `ClueClusters` (currently also transformed as CaloHits).

-If you encounter any error when compiling or running this project, please
-contact us.

-## 3. Run CLUE during the CLIC reconstruction
+## Run CLUE during the CLIC reconstruction

 Here a simple recipe (from beginning to end):
 ```